DevaBuddhism/IndraQCE/README.md

 ## Quantum Computing Environment

-Indra is a Quantum Computing Environment formulated from natural elements residing on the planetary surface of instillation.
-These natural elements form a bonded energy network with the nearest Solar Object as a natural energy source.
+Indra is a Quantum Computing Environment formulated from elements residing on the planetary surface of instillation.
+These natural elements form a network while responsibily using the nearest energy source.

-The base method of interaction is a naturally enhanced semi-telepathic holographic user interface that is emitted from a removable device that is linked to biometrics of the corresponding user.
+The base method of interaction is a natural user interface that is accessed from any modern device that is linked to the Internet.

 ## Logic Center
   - Logic processor contains equations that are the first step to apply before neural decisions are made.